md-irohas/md-irohas.github.io/content/blog/2024-03-trip-tottori-sand-dunes/index.en.md

 +++
 title = 'Tottori Sand Dunes (March, 2024)' date = 2024-04-18T18:40:23+09:00
-summary = 'I visited Tottori Sand Dunes in March 2024.' categories = ['Blog (Trip)'] tags = ['Trip', 'Photo', 'Tottori', 'Tottori Sand Dunes']
+summary = 'This is an article about Tottori Sand Dunes I visited in March 2024.' categories = ['Blog (Trip)'] tags = ['Trip', 'Photo', 'Tottori', 'Tottori Sand Dunes']

-description = 'This is an article about sightseeing in Tottori Sand Dunes in March 2024.'
+description = 'This is an article about Tottori Sand Dunes I visited in March 2024.'

 draft = false
 isCJKLanguage = true